landnthrn/landnthrn/README.md

 ### <img src="https://raw.githubusercontent.com/landnthrnnn/DUMP/refs/heads/main/PurpleMoon.gif" width="50">

->Mind lives on a planet that downpours blue violet rain & thunder.
+>Mind lives on a planet downpouring blue violet rain & thunder.

->A ghost driving a meat-coated skeleton made from stardust, riding a rock hurtling through space.
+>A ghost driving a meat-coated skeleton made from stardust, riding a rock, hurtling through space.
+You are no different.

 >Cursed with a chronically perfectionist & conceptual brain.